Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Restriction of to

 There is a similar description of the bilinear form $ \langle \cdot, \cdot \rangle^{\TL}_{n,\lambda} $ on $ \Delta^{\TL}_n(\lambda) $.
 With this notation we can now prove the following Theorem. \begin{theorem}\phantomsection \begin{description} \item[a)] We have $ (e_j^{\lambda})^{\ast} \TRn f_i^{\lambda}=0 $ for $ j <i$. \item[b)] We have $ \langle \F^{i-1}(\lambda), S_i(\lambda) \rangle^{\Blob}_{n,\lambda} =0 $. \item[c)] We have $ S_i(\lambda) \cap \F^{i-1}(\lambda) =0$. \item[d)] The $ \TRn$-modules $S_i(\lambda) $ and $ \Delta^{\TL}_n(|\lambda| +2i) $ are isomorphic. \end{description} \end{theorem} \begin{dem} To show $ {\bf a})$ we must check that the following diagram is zero for every diagram $ D$ for $ \TRn$.

-Let $ a := n-|\lambda| -2i+1$ and consider all possible cases for the line $L $ leaving the $a$'th northern point of $D$, indicated with blue.
-If $L$ enters a northern point to the right of $ a$, then $L$ forms a northern arc and so we get immediately by \eqref{conditionsJW} that \eqref{mustshowzero} is zero.
+Let $ a := n-|\lambda| -2i+1$ and consider all possible cases for the line $L $ leaving the $a$'th northern point of $D$, indicated with blue {{in \eqref{mustshowzero}}}.

-If $L$ enters a southern point strictly to the right of $a$, then the area to the right of $ L $ has strictly more northern than southern points and so there will be a northern arc to the right of $a$.
+If $L$ {{pairs $a$ with}} a northern point {{of $D$ which is located}} to the right of $ a$, then $L$ {{is}} a northern arc and so we get immediately by \eqref{conditionsJW} that \eqref{mustshowzero} is zero.
+If $L$ {{pairs $a $ with}} a southern point {{of $D$ which is located}} strictly to the right of $a$, then the area to the right of $ L $ has strictly more northern than southern points and so there will be a northern arc to the right of $a$.
 We then conclude once again by \eqref{conditionsJW} that \eqref{mustshowzero} is zero.
-This is the situation indicated below.
+This is the situation indicated in the figure below.

-If $L$ enters a southern point to the left of $a$, then it will be a left endpoint of one of the southern arcs below $ D $ and to the left of $ a$, since the parities of the numbers of northern and southern points of $ D$ to the left of $ a$ must be the same.
+If $L$ {{pairs $a$ with}} a southern point {{which is located either directly below or}} to the left of $a$, then it will be a left endpoint of one of the southern arcs of $ D $, since the parities of the numbers of northern and southern points of $ D$ to the left of {{$ L$}} must be the same.
 If the right endpoint of that arc is connected to a northern point of $ D $, then once again by \eqref{conditionsJW} we get that \eqref{mustshowzero} is zero, so let us assume that it is connected to a southern point of $D$ via a line $A_1$.
-That southern point must be a left endpoint of an arc below $D$ since otherwise the number of southern points below $A_1$ will be odd.
+That southern point must be a left endpoint of an arc below $D$ since otherwise the number of southern points below $A_1$ {{would}} be odd.
 If the arc is unmarked and its right endpoint is joined to a northern point of $D$, we get once again by \eqref{conditionsJW} that \eqref{mustshowzero} is zero, so let us suppose that it is joined to another southern point of $ D $ via a line $A_2$.
 Repeating the previous argument, the right endpoint of $ A_2$ must be the left endpoint of an arc whose right endpoint, in case the arc is unmarked, is connected by a line $A_3 $ to another southern point of $D$.
-Repeating this argument, we produce a series of southern lines $A_1, A_2, \ldots,A_k$, that finally ends up in one of the blobbed southern arcs below $D$.
-But since $ j<i $ we then conclude that not all northern points of $ D$ to the right of $ a$ can be endpoints of propagating lines, and so we conclude by \eqref{conditionsJW} that \eqref{mustshowzero} is zero.
+Repeating this argument, we produce a series of southern lines $A_1, A_2, \ldots,A_k$, that finally ends up in {{either an endpoint of}} one of the blobbed southern arcs below $D$, {{or in an endpoint of one of the vertical lines below $D$.}} But since $ j<i $ we then conclude that not all northern points of $ D$ to the right of $ a$ can be endpoints of propagating lines, and so we conclude by \eqref{conditionsJW} that \eqref{mustshowzero} is zero.
 Below we indicate the argument.